 - Backup Strength: Unique understanding of people and their needs and preferences.
 Strong awareness of social expectations and human dynamics.

 - Weaknesses: Can become “stuck in a rut” and overly-cautious about trying new things.
 May fail to entertain new ideas because they conflict with “tried-and-true” methods.
+At times they may ignore logic in favor of preserving people’s feelings.

 - Stressors: Lack of alone time, being thrown into unpredictable situations, inconsistent people, multi-tasking, conflict, dealing with people who are unrealistic or impractical.